tigerfarm/arduino/Altair101/asm/programs/README.md

 -------------------------------
 Untested programs for pong.asm

-opAni.asm               ANI : AND and immediate value with register A.

 opRlcRrc.asm            RLC : Rotate (shift) register A left.
 Wrap the left most, to the first.
                         RRC : Rotate (shift) register A right.
-Wrap the right most, to the last. opOra.asm               ORA : Register A, OR'ed with registers: B,C,D,E,H,L, and M.
-                        This program requires, LOG_MESSAGES not defined, because it outputs messages, example: "+ Success: ORA".
-                        Program length = 255.
-opDad.asm               DAD : Add register pair(RP: B:C or D:E) to H:L. Set carry bit.
+Wrap the right most, to the last. opDad.asm               DAD : Add register pair(RP: B:C or D:E) to H:L. Set carry bit.

 -------------------------------